rte-france/Grid2Op/docs/grid_graph.rst

 - links / edges are represented by "powerlines".
 Usually, for a graph, it is convenient that there is no "parallel edges".
   This is a property we want to ensure here and this is why when there is 2 powerlines connecting the same buses, they are merged into one edges in this graph.

+This graph will be called the "physical graph".
+It the graph that allows the energy to be transmitted from the producers to the consumers thanks to the grid.

+In the "model" where the electrons transmit the energy (classical model of a grid where the electrons move), this is the graph on which the electrons can move.

+It can be accessed with the function :func:`grid2op.Observation.BaseObservation.get_energy_graph` and it is represented as a "networkx" graph.

 Nodes attributes
 ~~~~~~~~~~~~~~~~~~